-- CIBC has a strong track record of shareholder returns - CIBC has not missed a regular dividend or reduced its dividend since the first dividend payment in 1868
+- · CIBC has a strong track record of shareholder returns - CIBC has not missed a regular dividend or reduced its dividend since the first dividend payment in 1868

-Note: Dividend of CAD 1.46 per share for the quarter ending April 30, 2021 payable on April 28, 2021 to shareholders of record at the close of business on March 29, 2021.
+Note: Dividend of CAD 1.46 per share for the quarter ending July 31, 2021 payable on July 28, 2021 to shareholders of record at the close of business on June 28, 2021.

-High-Quality, Client-Driven Balance Sheet (Based on Q1 2021 Results)
+High-Quality, Client-Driven Balance Sheet (Based on Q2 2021 Results)

-Securitized agency MBS are on balance sheet as per IFRS.
+1 Securitized agency MBS are on balance sheet as per IFRS.
 2 Derivatives related assets, are largely offset by derivatives related liabilities.
 Under IFRS derivative amounts with master netting agreements cannot be offset and the gross derivative assets and liabilities are reported on balance sheet.
-3 Includes obligations related to securities sold short, cash collateral on securities lent and obligations related to securities agreements.
+3 Includes obligations related to securities sold short, cash collateral on securities lent and obligations related to securities under repurchase agreements.

-Continuous Commitment to Balance Sheet Strength
+Underpinned by a Commitment to Balance Sheet Strength...